This is part of the ANKN Logo

 • At first, a comparison of progressive education as applied to the education of American Indians was the purpose of the evaluations.
 Schools were compared to schools.
 While the progressive program was dropped starting with the Coombs evaluation, comparing schools was continued.

-• The statistical procedures used in all four evaluations seemed to reflect the professional evolution of education evaluation.
+• The statistical procedures used in all four evaluations seemed to reflect the professional education evaluation for the time.
 The 1944 evaluation started with means and the Bass, 1970 evaluation used more sophisticated statistics.
 Using means of raw scores was basic to all statistical procedures.

 • Students involved in all the evaluations varied from thousands to hundreds.
 All students were considered eligible for education services from the BIA and as such, were legally “Indian.”
 This means that all were one quarter or more Indian by blood quantum.
 Blood quantum was used as a variable in three of the evaluations.
 Bass did not use blood quantum as an important variable.